MARTIMM/gnome-source-skim-tool/README.md

 The purpose is to get the information out of the source code (`.h` and `.c` files) of packages of Gnome like Glib, (with Gio, GObject), Pango and Cairo (for which Gnome has bindings to), Gtk and Gdk (versions 3 and 4) Atk and a few others.

 I have done that myself in the past using a single program and generate Raku modules from the retrieved information.
-The program is getting a bit awkward to maintain it, because of writing differences found in the code.
+The program is getting a bit awkward to maintain, because of writing differences found in the code.

 Now I've come across a package of Gnome called `GtkDoc`.
 It is a bit of a beast to get that working.
 Gnome apologises for that, that it was intended to be used internally only to get their documentation in a neat display.